Concepts

 Modes

 Every workspace runs in one of two modes: permanent or temporary.
-The mode controls auto-expiry, restart behavior, and network configuration defaults.
+The mode determines which lifecycle fields are available.

 Permanent mode

 Permanent workspaces are designed to run continuously.
-They auto-restart on failure and have no time limit.
+They have no time limit and no auto-removal.

 const workspace = await ws.create({